truecounterfeit/lab-39-svg-fonts/README.md

 * Test your redux reducers
 * Test your util methods

-## Bonus 2pts
+## Bonus 2pts Each
-* Create full crud for two resources
+* Implement a drop down menu with only CSS
+* Add a well designed and styled form with custom radio buttons

 ####  Documentation
 Write a description of the project in your README.md